AstrobioMike/AstrobioMike.github.io/bash/why.md

 {% include _side_tab_bash.html %}

 It can be tough to see why these things are useful before you are actually using them regularly, so here I'm going to provide some real-life examples of how I use *bash* everyday.
-It is assumed you're already comfortable with *bash* and some of the most commonly used commands, but if not, be sure to check out the [basics](/bash/basics) and [six glorious commands](/bash/six_commands).
+It is assumed you're already comfortable with *bash* and some of the most commonly used commands, but if not, be sure to check out the [basics](/bash/bash_intro){:target="_blank"} and [six glorious commands](/bash/six_commands){:target="_blank"}.
 Without already being comfortable with what's covered in those pages, some of these one-liners will probably look way more complicated than they actually are.
 <br>

 ---
 ---
 <br>
 # Getting started
 If you'd like to follow along here, you can get the mock data we'll be working with by coping and pasting these commands into your terminal.
-If you're not sure what the following commands are doing and are curious, you can find an explanation [here]({{ site.url }}/bash/basics#bottom).
+If you're not sure what the following commands are doing and are curious, you can find an explanation [here](/bash/bash_intro#bottom){:target="_blank"}.

 ```
 cd ~